VladDoc/forcemsaa/README.md

 # forcemsaa
-Enable msaa for your old linux opengl games, the way mesa devs unintended you to
+Enable MSAA for your old linux opengl games, the way mesa devs unintended you to

 # Usage
 ```